daniilsunyaev/yarrd/README.md

   - update hashtable on insert
   - update hashtable on delete
   - update hashtable on update
+- do not allow two columns with the same names in a table
 - implement unique constraint
 - implement primary constraint and use row_id if not set
 - introduce NOT